 For mobile streaming, users can tune in via the SKY Go app.

-How to live stream the UEFA Champions League football in India
+How to live stream the UEFA Champions League: watch the football in India

 In India, Sony Pictures Networks (SPN) continues to broadcast the UEFA Champions League, showing every single game of this season's competition.